Owner's Equity

 Example #1

-Fun time International Ltd. started the business one year back and at the end of the financial year ending 2018 owned land worth $ 30,000, building worth $ 15,000, equipment worth $ 10,000, inventory worth $5,000, debtors of $4,000 for the sales made on the credit basis and cash of $10,000.
+Fun time International Ltd. started the business one year back, and at the end of the financial year ending 2018, owned land worth $ 30,000, a building worth $ 15,000, equipment worth $ 10,000, inventory worth $5,000, debtors of $4,000 for the sales made on the credit basis and cash of $10,000.
 Also, the company owes $15,000 to the bank as it took a loan from the bank and $5,000 to the creditors for the purchases made on a credit basis.
 The company wants to know the owner’s equity.

 Owner equity = Assets – Liabilities